radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

    Accounting-Request packet.
 ~~~~

-Taken together, these definitions means that for CoA-Request packets, all attribute obfuscation is calculated with the Reply Authenticator being all zeroes.
-In contrast for Access-Request packets, the Request Authenticator is mandated to be 16 octets of random data.
+Taken together, these definitions mean that for CoA-Request packets, all attribute obfuscation is calculated with the Reply Authenticator being all zeroes.
+In contrast for Access-Request packets, the Request Authenticator is mandated there to be 16 octets of random data.
 This difference has negative impacts on security.

 For Tunnel-Password, {{RFC5176}} Section 3.6 allows it to appear in CoA-Request packets: